kevquirk/kq-jekyll/_posts/2020/2020-06-11-how-does-mastodon-work.md

 ## Moderation tools {#h-moderation-tools}

 If you find something you don’t want to see on Mastodon, there are a number of ways to deal with it.
-If the Toot is particularly egregious, I would recommend reporting the Toots to your instance&#8217;s staff.
+If the Toot is particularly egregious, I would recommend reporting the Toots to your instance's staff.
 They can then review the report and take appropriate action.

 If you feel that a Toot is just something that you would rather not see, then there are personal moderation options available on Mastodon too.